THURSDAY, APRIL 27, 2017 --

 Highlight of the impromptu Stapleton set?
 According to Waldron's contemporaneous account, it was Ella's take on Rodgers and Hart's "The Lady is a Tramp."
 (Here's Ella and Paul Smith's quartet doing the number

-On the Denver-Los Angeles flight, Ella did her third show of the day, complete with another of her evergreens, "Mack the Knife."
+On the Denver to Los Angeles flight, Ella did her third show of the day, complete with another of her evergreens, "Mack the Knife."
 (Here's a snippet of Ella and the trio on the tune

 "Paul's keyboard is in the overhead, the bass is stashed in one lav and the drum kit is in the other," Hicks recalls.
 "The music has stopped, but she won't stop scatting.
 I'm holding on to her and trying to direct her to her seat, but she just keeps going."

 The story--and the music--doesn't stop there.
 After Neiman finished his painting, Hicks arranged for its unveiling in April at a travel-trade event at Chasen's restaurant in Los Angeles.
-Neiman was contractually required to be present, but he begged off.
+Neiman was contractually required to be present, but bailed.

 Ella was invited, but not expected.
 Just in case, though, Hicks hired Smith to provide the entertainment.
 "Of course she came," Hicks recalls.
-"So Paul starts playing and he says, 'Come on, Ella.
+"Paul starts playing and says, 'Come on, Ella.
 Give us a little song.'
 She did, for at least a half-hour.
-Unplanned, unpromised--but that is who Ella was.
+Unplanned, unpromised.
+That's who Ella was.
 Then she proceeded to autograph prints of the painting for every person there!"

 , a crisis-management firm, Hicks admits he doesn't remember as much of the music as he should.

 "I was so concerned with the details that I didn't get to really enjoy the performances.
 But the Ella flights are some of my greatest memories.
 She was a lovely woman, all about the music and the audiences."

 .
 Ella sued.
 Pan Am's defense?
 How dare a passenger--and a black woman at that--use the courts to protect their rights.
 Pan Am insisted Fitzgerald's only recourse was a complaint to the Civil Aeronautics Board, the federal agency that then regulated U.S. airlines.
-A lower court ruled for Pan Am
+A federal district court ruled for Pan Am